Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/compile.rst

 A note about torch.compile in practice
 **************************************

-In practice, you will find that ``torch.compile`` often doesn't work well and can even be counter-productive.
+In practice, you will find that ``torch.compile`` may not work well at first or may be counter-productive to performance.
-Compilation may fail with cryptic error messages that are impossible to debug without help from the PyTorch team.
+Compilation may fail with cryptic error messages that are hard to debug, luckily the PyTorch team is responsive and it's likely that messaging will improve in time.
-It is also not uncommon that ``torch.compile`` will produce a significantly *slower* model or one with much higher memory usage.
+It is not uncommon that ``torch.compile`` will produce a significantly *slower* model or one with higher memory usage.
+You'll need to invest time in this phase if the model is not among the ones that have a happy path.
-On top of that, the compilation phase itself can be incredibly slow, taking several minutes to finish.
+As a note, the compilation phase itself will take some time, taking up to several minutes.
-For these reasons, we recommend that you don't waste too much time trying to apply ``torch.compile`` during development, and rather evaluate its effectiveness toward the end when you are about to launch long-running, expensive experiments.
+For these reasons, we recommend that you don't invest too much time trying to apply ``torch.compile`` during development, and rather evaluate its effectiveness toward the end when you are about to launch long-running, expensive experiments.
 Always compare the speed and memory usage of the compiled model against the original model!